hyperledger/fabric/docs/source/private_data_tutorial.rst

 ---------------------------------------

-Before a set of organizations can transact using private data, all organizations on channel need to build a collection file that defines the private data collections associated with each chaincode.
+Before a set of organizations can transact using private data, all organizations on channel need to build a collection definition file that defines the private data collections associated with each chaincode.
 Data that is stored in a private data collection is only distributed to the peers of certain organizations instead of all members of the channel.
 The collection definition file describes all of the